TikTok Tips & Strategies

 Step-by-Step: How to Make a TikTok with Different Clips

 Once you've either recorded multiple segments in the app or have your clips ready on your camera roll, it's time to assemble your video.
 This is where the magic happens and your story comes to life.
+Here's exactly how to make a TikTok with different clips, from start to finish.

 Step 1: Start Your TikTok and Upload Your Clips